Home

 Introduction

-The genus Correbia comprises of 8 very similar species, most of which are confined to Central America, although one species undulata extends its range to the south western United States.
-Only 2 species are known from South America although others probably still await discovery.
-The South American species are oberthuri, found in the Andes, and lycoides which occurs in Amazonia from Guyana to southern Brazil and Peru.
+The genus Correbia comprises of 8 very similar species.
+Most are confined to Central America, with one species undulata extending its range to the south western USA.
+Only 2 species are known from South America: oberthuri and lycoides.
+There are several other very similar small Arctiid species of various genera.

 Habitats